How to Create a Newsletter (If You Don’t Know How to Start)

 Whatever your end goal is, you should look to stay top of mind for your customers.
 And most importantly, you should be looking to nurture the relationship with your audience and strengthen your brand.

-Plus, ensuring your brand is presented consistently leads to 33% more revenue according to Lucidpress.
+Also, brand consistency leads to 33% more revenue, according to Marq (formerly Lucidpress).

-And if you want to boost brand awareness and keep your brand consistent, you should send your newsletters as frequently as you can.
+So if you want to boost brand awareness and keep your brand consistent, you should send your newsletters as often as possible.

-But I can’t really tell them exactly how often they should do it because it’s going to depend on their workload, their availability, and most importantly, their ability to write high-quality content.
+Unfortunately, I can’t tell you exactly how often you should send them.
+It will depend on your workload, availability, and, most importantly, your ability to write high-quality content.

-When it comes to newsletters, if you’ve got nothing to say, it’s better to not say anything at all.
+When it comes to newsletters, if you have nothing worthwhile to say, don’t say anything at all.

 Your email newsletters should go hand-in-hand with a consistent blog posting schedule.